-M WARNING: Hoisting equipment hook must be fitted with restraining latch to prevent lift spool from slipping off under any circumstances.
+MARNING: Hoisting equipment hook must be fitted with restraining latch to prevent lift spool from slipping off under any circumstances.

-If the lifter is equipped with the optional tilt lock, make sure it is either disengaged or deactivated (see OPERATION: TO LIFT AND MOVE THE LOAD: About the Optional Tilt Lock).
+If the lifter is equipped with the optional tilt lock, make sure it is either disengaged or locked out (see OPERATION: To LIFT AND MOVE THE LOAD: About the Optional Tilt Lock).
 Then raise the lift bar to a vertical orientation and attach the hoisting equipment hook to the lift spool.